 The AUx Instructor serves as a role model, teacher, and mentor to their AUx students.
 It is the Instructor’s responsibility to attend weekly AUx class sessions and hold weekly office hours for their students.
-Along with the AUx Peer Facilitator, the AUx Instructor prepares weekly lesson plans including dialogue facilitation and active learning component.
-The AUx Instructor is responsible for adhering to the standardized curriculum, AUx program policies, and grading rubrics.
+In collaboration with the AUx Peer Facilitator, the AUx Instructor prepares weekly lesson plans including dialogue facilitation and active learning component.
+The AUx Instructor is responsible for adhering to the co-facilitation model, the standardized curriculum, and AUx program policies including grading rubrics.

 - A master's degree in a relevant field

 - Preference for applicants who have a background in facilitation

 - Written approval to teach AUx by department chair or supervisor